NovaDawn-Studios/MarkDialogue/README.md

 Next, you want to apply a MarkDown Player component onto an entity in your scene, add the relevant Script Collection and set the `Script To Run` if required, and finally hook up the associated events.
 Either that, or inherit from `BaseMarkdownPlayer` and implement your own handling.
 Then either mark `Auto Start`, or trigger it yourself from your own code, and you'll be good to go!

 **_TODO: Provide more details._**

+## Contributing

+Are we missing a feature?
+Find a bug?
+Just want to contribute?
+Go ahead!
+Raise issues, create PRs, spread the word.
+If your code gets added and is used in a NovaDawn Studios game, you'll even appear in the credits (Unless you don't want to be, of course)!